ingonyama-zk/icicle/docs/docs/icicle/supporting-additional-curves.md

 ## Bindings

-In order to support a new curves in the binding libraries you first must support it in ICICLE core.
+In order to support a new curve in the binding libraries you first must support it in ICICLE core.

 ### Rust

-Go to [rust wrappers folder](https://github.com/ingonyama-zk/icicle/tree/main/wrappers/rust/icicle-curves) and copy `icicle-curve-template` to a new folder named `icicle-<curve_name>`.
+Go to [rust curves folder](https://github.com/ingonyama-zk/icicle/tree/main/wrappers/rust/icicle-curves) and copy `icicle-curve-template` to a new folder named `icicle-<curve_name>`.

 Find all the occurrences of `<CURVE>` placeholder inside the crate.
 (You can use `Ctrl+Shift+F` in VS Code or `grep -nr "<CURVE>"` in bash).
 You will then need to replace each occurrence with your new curve name.

 #### Limbs

-Go to [curve file](https://github.com/ingonyama-zk/icicle/tree/main/wrappers/rust/icicle-curves/icicle-curve-template/src/curve.rs) and set `SCALAR_LIMBS`, `BASE_LIMBS` and `G2_BASE_LIMBS` (if G2 is needed) to a minimum number of `u64` required to store a single scalar field / base field element respectively.
+Go to your curve's `curve.rs` file and set `SCALAR_LIMBS`, `BASE_LIMBS` and `G2_BASE_LIMBS` (if G2 is needed) to a minimum number of `u64` required to store a single scalar field / base field element respectively.
 e.g. for bn254, scalar field is 254 bit so `SCALAR_LIMBS` is set to 4.

 #### Primitives

-If your curve doesn't support any of the primitives (ntt/msm/poseidon/merkle tree/), or you simply don't want to include it, just remove a corresponding module from `src` and then from `lib.rs`
+If your curve doesn't support some of the primitives (ntt/msm/poseidon/merkle tree/), or you simply don't want to include it, just remove a corresponding module from `src` and then from `lib.rs`

 #### G2